OpenNebula/docs/source/release_notes/release_notes/compatibility.rst

 Public Clouds APIs
 --------------------------------------------------------------------------------

+The OCCI server is no longer part of the distribution and now resides in an addon repository.
+If you are searching for an OCCI server you'd better use the `rOCCI Server <http://gwdg.github.io/rOCCI-server/>`_.

-.. todo:: #3041 Move OCCI from the main repository to an addon
+.. todo:: add OCCI addon repo URL

 Storage
 --------------------------------------------------------------------------------